ashibre/Discord-advanced-handler/README.md

-This advanced handler was update by ashi and created by takefy.
+This advanced handler was update by me and created by takefy.
 This database handler is working with the module ``sequelize`` (me i'm using sql)

 **How to start ?**